Data fusion methods for the heterogeneity of treatment effect and confounding function: Basic setup and identification

-That is, the transportability and trial treatment randomization identify $\tau(X)$.
-The observed treatment effect from the observational study is attributable to both $\tau(X)$ and $\lambda(X)$, but coupling the trial and observational samples identifies $\lambda(X)$.
+\end{Proposition} {That is, the transportability and randomized trial design identify $\tau(X)$.
+The observed treatment effect from the observational study is attributable to both $\tau(X)$ and $\lambda(X)$, but coupling the trial and observational samples identifies $\lambda(X)$. }{The second equality on (\ref{eq:id1}) and (\ref{eq:id2}) follows by $\E(\widetilde{Y}\mid X,S)=\mu_{1}(X,S)-\mu_{0}(X,S)$.
+Proposition \ref{prop:id} provides two identification strategies relying on different components of the observed data distribution, one using the outcome mean functions and the other using the propensity score via $\widetilde{Y}$. }